Question: Is there a threshold that needs to be met in Missouri for the insurance company to declare your car a total loss?

 An auto insurance company can, however, decide to declare a car a total loss before the 80 percent threshold.
 If you're in an accident and your car insurance company finds that the car isn't safe to repair, they can find it a total loss without hitting the state threshold for a salvage vehicle.

-Also, if the cost of repairs, rental car, storage and other benefits you have as part of your particular car insurance policy make it more economical for the car insurance company to total out the vehicle, instead of pay for repairs, your insurer may declare it a total loss.
+Also, if the cost of repairs, rental car, storage and other benefits you have as part of your collision coverage make it more economical for the car insurance company to total out the vehicle, instead of pay for repairs, your insurer may declare it a total loss.

 If you want to know more about Missouri auto insurance related laws, especially those surrounding the total loss of a vehicle, you can contact the state's Department of Insurance.